ginstrom/paladin-novel/chapters/25_cleansing-tide.md

 Gond stood, swaying but triumphant, Alanyi's light fading gently around him.
 Port Sorrow was free.

-**IV.
-The Unseen Front: March to Aid the Dwarves**
+## March to Aid the Dwarves

 The coastal campaign was over.
-Saltmere, Blackwater, Port Sorrow—all cleansed, their slave pens emptied, their dark temples shattered.
+Saltmere, Blackwater, Port Sorrow were all cleansed, their slave pens emptied, their dark temples shattered.
 Gond, recovering slowly from the divine duel, oversaw the initial stages of restoration, Sim and Silviana working tirelessly to establish Alanyi's worship and heal the deep scars left by Gorlatch's reign.

 Weeks passed.
 The army, though weary, was buoyed by its victories.
 Then, a dust-caked dwarven messenger arrived, bearing an urgent dispatch from Thorek Ironheart.

 "High Paladin," the dwarf announced, his voice hoarse with fatigue and the strain of hard riding.
-"King Thorek sends greetings and a plea.
+"Thorek sends greetings and a plea.
 We have besieged the Citadel of Asham-Val, the last great stronghold of the corrupt Order of Turin in the Gray Peaks.
 Their defenses are formidable, their resolve hardened by desperation.
 We have them contained, but breaking their walls proves… costly.
 The King requests your aid, that our victory might be swift and the suffering lessened."

 Gond listened, his gaze distant.
 The Citadel of Asham-Val.
 He knew its reputation—a fortress deemed impregnable, the heart of the human faction that still clung to the old ways of oppression, that had profited from the slave trade and resisted Alanyi's return.